iheanyi/bandcamp-dl/README.rst

 ----

 Bugs should be reported `here <https://github.com/iheanyi/bandcamp-dl/issues>`_.
-Please include the URL and/or options used.
+Please include the URL and/or options used as well as the output when using the `--debug` option.

 For discussions, join us in `Discord <https://discord.gg/nwdT4MP>`_.